scollin/grails-shiro-cas/README.md

 # Configuration

 * `security.shiro.cas.serverUrl` (REQUIRED): The URL of the CAS instance to authenticate against.
 This should be an HTTPS URL.
-* `security.shiro.cas.serviceUrl` (REQUIRED): The URL to pass to CAS as the `service` parameter (see [CAS Protocol](http://www.jasig.org/cas/protocol) for more details on how this is used).
-This should be the URL at which end-users can reach the `/shiro-cas` path within the current application (which is automatically registered by this plugin).
+* `security.shiro.cas.baseServiceUrl` (REQUIRED): The base URL to pass to CAS as the `service` parameter (see [CAS Protocol](http://www.jasig.org/cas/protocol) for more details on how this is used).
+This should be the protocol/host/port portion of your application server's URL.
+* `security.shiro.cas.servicePath` (REQUIRED): This should be the path at which end-users can reach the `/my-app/shiro-cas` path within the current application (which is automatically registered by this plugin).
-* `security.shiro.cas.failureUrl` (RECOMMENDED): The URL that users are redirected to if ticket validation fails.
+* `security.shiro.cas.failurePath` (RECOMMENDED): The path that users are redirected to if ticket validation fails.
 If this is not specified, ticket validation failures will result in `NullPointerException`s being thrown.
 * `security.shiro.cas.loginUrl` (OPTIONAL): The URL that users are redirected to when login is required.
 By default, this directs users to `/login` within the `serverUrl`, passing along the service as a query parameter.
 * `security.shiro.cas.logoutUrl` (OPTIONAL): The URL that users are redirected to when logging out.
 By default, this directs users to `/logout` within the `serverUrl`, passing along the service as a query parameter.
 * `security.shiro.cas.loginParameters` (OPTIONAL): Key, Value pairs to be added to the generated or explicitly set loginUrl. (see [CAS Parameters](http://www.jasig.org/cas/protocol#parameters) for more details on how this is used)
 * `security.shiro.cas.singleSignOut.disabled` (OPTIONAL): Boolean value controlling whether to disable Single Sign Out.
 By default, this is `false`, resulting in Single Sign Out support being enabled (matching the default for CAS).
 Note that this configuration value is used at build-time to modify the `web.xml`, and externalized configuration will not be taken into account during that phase.
 * `security.shiro.cas.singleSignOut.artifactParameterName` (OPTIONAL): The parameter used to detect sessions in preparation for Single Sign Out support.
 By default, this is `ticket` (matching the default for CAS).
 * `security.shiro.cas.singleSignOut.logoutParameterName` (OPTIONAL): The parameter used to detect logout requests.
 By default, this is `logoutRequest` (matching the default for CAS).
-* `security.shiro.cas.servicePath` (OPTIONAL): Required for a multi-domain configuration.
-This path is appended to the server's base-URL when constructing `security.shiro.cas.serviceUrl`.
-This should be the path relative to the server at which end-users can reach `/shiro-cas` within the current application.
-* `security.shiro.cas.failurePath` (OPTIONAL): Optional with a multi-domain configuration.
-This path is appended to the server's base-URL when constructing `security.shiro.cas.failureUrl`, the URL that users are redirected to if ticket validation fails.
+* `security.shiro.cas.multiDomain` (OPTIONAL): Set to `true` for a multi-domain scenario.
+This will result in the server's base URL being substituted for the `security.shiro.cas.baseServiceUrl` if available.

 ## Example configuration